ablifedev/ABLIRC/README.md

 The program only works on linux platform, before the installation, both python2 and python3 are required, during the installation, the program will create a new virtual environment for python, and all the relevant toolkits will be installed in this virtual environment.
 Process will check the current environment to find the dependent packages, if not found, the pocess will install them by pip, CPAN automatically, so make sure your network connection activity.
 Besides, there are some repuired tools which need for manual installation, all the requirements are as followed:

+OS Requirements
+This package is supported for *Linux*.
+The package has been tested on the following systems:
++ Linux: Centos 6.5

 Required software:

 * Perl (>=5.10, https://www.perl.org/get.html)